-I also serve on the staff of a separate e-commerce business (www.harmonica.com) owned by Giraffe Juice author JP Allen, creating robust tracking systems, procedures manuals, and documentation for bookkeeping and administrative processes.
+I have also served as administrative manager on the staff of Harmonica.com, a separate e-commerce business owned by Giraffe Juice co-author JP Allen since 2011, creating robust tracking systems, procedures manuals, and documentation for bookkeeping and administrative processes.

 My role: I edited and laid out the 2010 revised edition of this short book for forex traders who wish to trade in less than 15 minutes per week.

 (From the acknowledgments page): “My thanks go also to all the great supporters and contributors to this project ... especially my editor Laurie Masters, a true pearl.”